 A smart city is an ecosystem comprised of multiple “capability layers.”
 While technology is a critical enabler, it is just one of many foundational capabilities that every smart city must have.
 No one capability is more important than the rest.
 Each capability plays a different role in the smart city and they must integrate and coordinate with each other to carry out its mission.

 Value layer.
 This is the most visible layer for city residents, businesses, visitors, workers, students, tourists, and others.
-This layer is the catalog of smart city services or “use cases”, centered around the outcomes (Figure One), and offered by value creators and consumed by the city stakeholders.
+This layer is the catalog of smart city services or “Applications”, centered around the outcomes (Figure One), and offered by value creators and consumed by the city stakeholders.

 Innovation layer.
 To stay relevant, value creators in the smart city must continuously innovate and update its services for its stakeholders.
 Smart cities proactively facilitate this through a variety of innovation programs, including labs, innovation zones, training, ideation workshops, skills development and partnerships with universities and businesses.